anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.
+Quote: His lack of education is more than compensated for by his keenly developed moral bankruptcy.

-By: G. K. Chesterton
+By: Woody Allen